Is Old Town / Náměstí Svobody a good area to stay in Brno for first-time visitors?

 Who should stay in Old Town / Náměstí Svobody?

 Old Town / Náměstí Svobody suits solo explorers best (ranked #1 of 2 Brno neighbourhoods for them).
 It works less well for family travellers (ranked #2).
-Not recommended for: Families with young children—narrow medieval streets, limited playgrounds, and late-night bar culture dominate the neighbourhood vibe.
+Not recommended for: Budget travellers seeking cheap eats and families wanting playgrounds—dining options are limited and pricey, and the area lacks child-focused attractions.